 When I’m not teaching yoga you’ll find me walking my dog around Powderhorn Park, painting and relaxing in my cozy home in the Central Neighborhood and at the Wedge Co-op where I work in the marketing department.
 For more information about me and my offerings, visit: briannadarling.com.

-Sivananda, Hatha and Ashtanga yoga paved the way to this journey within, and when I discovered Forrest Yoga in 2011, I was immediately drawn to its deep focus on the Self, the body, the releasing of mental blockages and the re-connection with our Spirit.
-It quickly became my practice that fed my soul.
-Passionate in helping people go deeper into their own personal healing and growth, I went on to receive my teaching certification in May 2013 in Forrest Yoga with creatrix, Ana Forrest.
+In my early 20’s, Sivananda, Hatha and Ashtanga yoga first paved the way to my journey within.
+When I discovered Forrest Yoga in 2011, I was immediately drawn to its deep focus on the Self, the body, the releasing of mental blockages and the re-connection with our Spirit.
+It quickly became my practice that fed my soul and connected me to my true self.
+I went on to receive my teaching certification in May 2013 in Forrest Yoga with the creator herself, Ana Forrest.

 When I was a tween, uncomfortable in my tall, changing body, I met yoga.
 It was a television advertising fluke that lead me to purchasing my first yoga book.
 Since then it has been a mainstay of physical, mental, emotional & spiritual support.